evanshortiss/keycloak-nodejs-quickstart-tutorial/README.md

 Our example application included is designed to run on a separate domain to its backend so we use _Bearer Only_ as our _Access Type_ when creating it in the Keycloak Adminstration console.
-This is typically used by Single Page Applications, Mobile Applications, and generally any applicatin that won't utilise Cookies.
+This is typically used by Single Page Applications, Mobile Applications, and generally any application that won't utilise Cookies.

 ## Prerequisites
 * Node.js 6+